influxdata/influxdb/ui/src/writeData/components/telegrafPlugins/cloudwatch.md

-# Amazon CloudWatch Statistics Input
+# Amazon CloudWatch Statistics Input Plugin

 This plugin will pull Metric Statistics from Amazon CloudWatch.